folio-org/folio-org.github.io/guidelines/cla-process.md

 ---
 layout: page
 title: FOLIO Project Contributor License Agreement
-permalink: /community/cla-process/
+permalink: /guidelines/cla-process/
-menuInclude: yes
+menuInclude: no
-menuLink: yes
-menuTopTitle: Contributing
+menuTopTitle: Guidelines
-menuTopIndex: 10
-menuSubTitle: "Contributor License Agreement"
-menuSubIndex: 1
 ---

 The FOLIO Project uses the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) for its code and requires developers to acknowledge their contributions to the project using this license.